perladvent/perldotcom/content/article/perl-foreach-loops.md

   }

 A [foreach](https://perldoc.perl.org/perlsyn.html#Foreach-Loops) loop runs a block of code for each element of a list.
 No big whoop, "perl foreach" continues to be one of the most popular on Google searches for the language.
 So we thought we'd see what's happened in 20 years.
 I expand on Tom Christiansen's [slide](https://www.perl.com/doc/FMTEYEWTK/style/slide22.html/) that's part of his longer presentation then add a new but experimental feature at the end.
+If you want more, there's plenty to read in [perlsyn](https://perldoc.perl.org/perlsyn.html) or my book [Learning Perl](https://www.learning-perl.com).

 ## Going through a list